Thomashrb/fzf.kak/README.md

 fzf.kak features a lot of settings via options that can be altered to change how fzf.kak behaves.
 Each `.kak` file provides a Kakoune module, so any settings which alter variable values should be wrapped in the `ModuleLoaded` hook.
-See [plug.kak manual section for `defer`](https://github.com/andreyorst/plug.kak/tree/master#deferring-plugin-configuration) that explains how to do this when using the plug.kak.

 ### Default query